By placing an order on our website app.nobs.link you agree to be bound by the following terms and conditions

 Copyright includes copyright and rights of a like nature throughout the world (including any renewals and extensions of copyright where available).

 Corporations Act means the Corporations Act 2001 (Cth).

 Costs means the cost to you of us providing a Service or engaging a Supplier for the provision of a Service, including fees charged to us.

-Early Termination Fee means a fee of 50% of the balance of the fee for the Services which at the date of early termination are incomplete which may be charged by NO BS Agency at its sole discretion upon the early termination of this Agreement by you and is, a genuine pre-estimate of NO BS Agency’s loss suffered as a result of such early termination.
+Early Termination Fee means a fee of 50% of the balance of the fee for the Services which at the date of early termination are incomplete which may be charged by NO BS Marketplace at its sole discretion upon the early termination of this Agreement by you and is, a genuine pre-estimate of NO BS Marketplaces’s loss suffered as a result of such early termination.

 Facilities means working space, computer equipment, access to the internet and your computer network, telecommunications system etc., and shall include not only access to such resources but also use of them to the extent required by us in order to perform the Services.

 Fee means the fee for the provision of the Services and payment schedule as set out in the Proposal or as otherwise agreed between the Parties in writing from time to time.

 GST has the meaning given by the GST Law.

 GST Law has the meaning given by the A New Tax System (Goods and Services Tax) Act 1999 (Cth).